Puffing Billy Railway: Structure

 When the Puffing Billy Preservation Society was formed in 1955, the line was still under the control and ownership of the Victorian Railways (V.R.).
 The society arranged for the V.R. to run the train on weekends and holidays, with the Society guaranteeing the V.R. against losses from insufficient ticket sales.
 Society volunteers took the role of conductors, checking tickets on the train, and fund-raising.
-This arrangement continued until the Upper Ferntree Gully to Belgrave section was closed in 1958.
+That arrangement continued until the Upper Ferntree Gully to Belgrave section of the line was closed in 1958.

-When the line reopened in 1962 (between Belgrave and Menzies Creek), society volunteers took a larger role, manning stations, selling and checking tickets, and doing non-safety-critical maintenance on the train, and track maintenance under the supervision of a V.R. ganger.
-Ticket revenue went into an account on which the V.R. drew to pay for their staff involved in running the line.
+When the line reopened in 1962, between Belgrave and Menzies Creek, society volunteers took a larger role, staffing stations, selling and checking tickets, doing non-safety-critical maintenance on the train, and track maintenance under the supervision of a V.R. ganger.
+Ticket revenue went into an account on which the V.R. drew to pay its staff involved in running the line.

-The Victorian Railways were not in the preservation or tourism business, and the arrangement was less than ideal, so the Victorian Government passed the Emerald Tourist Railway Act 1977 (No. 9020) to set up the Emerald Tourist Railway Board as a statutory authority to take over ownership and operation of the railway from the V.R. from 1 October 1977.
-The act required that the Board have between five and ten members, four of which were to be nominated by the Puffing Billy Preservation Society.

-With the ETRB defined as the operators of the Railway, the Puffing Billy Preservation Society providing the volunteer support.
+The V. R. was not in the preservation or tourism business, and the arrangement was less than ideal, so the Victorian Government passed the Emerald Tourist Railway Act 1977 (No. 9020), which set up the Emerald Tourist Railway Board (ETRB) as a statutory authority to take over ownership and operation of the railway from the V. R. after 1 October 1977.
+The act required that the Board have between five and ten members, four of whom were to be nominated by the Puffing Billy Preservation Society.
+The ETRB was defined as the operator of the Railway, with the Puffing Billy Preservation Society providing the volunteer support.